-It goes without saying that you should avoid all kinds of animal products and any animal-related products when on a vegan diet.
-Foods like meat, eggs, dairy, poultry, seafood and bee products like honey should be avoided.
+You should avoid all kinds of animal products and any animal-related products when on a vegan diet.
+Foods like meat, eggs, dairy, poultry, seafood, and bee products like honey should be avoided.

-Apart from these, here’s a list of vegan food to avoid if you are on a diet to lose weight
+Apart from these, here’s a list of vegan foods to avoid if you are on a diet to lose weight

 - Vegan junk food: Generally, vegan versions of ice cream, sweets, cookies, chips, and sauces have the same amount of added sugar and fat.
 Moreover, they almost have no vitamins and minerals in them, making them an unhealthy choice.

 - Mock meats and vegan cheeses: These processed foods are loaded with additives.
 Compared to whole plant foods like beans, lentils, peas, nuts, and seeds, they also provide you with significantly fewer vitamins and minerals.